mosesvk/_myBlog/content/blog/codinglife-journey-to-code.md

 ---
 title: "My Journey to Software Engineering."
 description: "How I went from a dead end job to finding a career that I love"
-image: "/images/blog/code-1.jpg"
+image: "/images/blog/journey-code.jpg"
 date: "2022-05-21T16:56:47+06:00"
 author: "Moses Kaumatule"
 categories: ["Coding"]
-tags: ["Coding Experience"]
+tags: ["Coding Life"]
 ---
 > You have to go down a lot of wrong paths to find the Right one
 <cite>Not sure who said this</cite>